Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-01-welcome-to-mart120.md

 This is an intense course and will take a lot of time.
 You are learning a new language that is not like any other you have studied before.
 This takes immersion.

-## Homework

-You should consider anything within the course lecture content under a *{ TODO: }* section to be part of your "homework".

-You will receive additional directives and notes on the homework page for each assignment on the Moodle Shell as well as the ["homework wiki"](https://github.com/Montana-Media-Arts/creative-coding-1/wiki) (Homework assignments will be posted in both locations).
-Instructions will be provided how to do this over the next two weeks.